 Other unique stores are Capitola Seashells and Phoebe’s.

 If you are into clothes or accessories shopping, there are a lot of stores selling all sorts of goods with the characteristic hippie/surfer Santa Cruz vibe.
 If you want to exude that vibe, you can stop by Big Kahuna-Banana Jack, Surf N Shack, and Free to Ride Surf Shop.

 Visit the Village Museum

-History lovers can visit the Capitola Historical Museum, a lovely red shack highlighting historical artifacts and photos about the city.
-This year they have an exhibition about little-known facts of Capitola.
+History lovers can visit the Capitola Historical Museum, a lovely red shack highlighting historical artifacts and photos of the city.
+This year they have an exhibition about the little-known facts about Capitola.

 Opening times are Thursday to Sunday from 12:00 p.m. to 4:00 p.m.

 Santa Cruz County may not be associated with vineyards but let me remind you the Santa Cruz Mountains wine growing region has been recognized with its own appellation.